 The second season of Resonance kicks off with Oakland-based sound-making duo Black Spirituals.
 Their music is an ecstatic intersection of the tone-generating electronics and guitars of Zachary James Watkins, and the heart-thumping acoustic percussion of Marshall Trammell.

-Explore distant realms of musical possibility with Resonance, an evening music series at the Exploratorium.
-Contemporary musicians and sound artists will perform new works and discuss their ideas, techniques, and inspirations with host and pianist Sarah Cahill.
+See highlights from the first season of Resonance, an evening music series at the Exploratorium.
+Watch contemporary musicians and sound artists perform innovative works and discuss their ideas, techniques, and inspirations.

 Originally commissioned for the Exploratorium’s After Dark series, Songs of the Humpbacks was curated by Chris Fitzpatrick, who brought together sound artist and composer Thomas Dimuzio and NOAA cetacean acoustics expert Dave Mellinger to present a humpback whale song composition.